leoge09/PythonPasswordManager/README.md

 # PythonPasswordManager
-Password Manager in Python for Study
+Password Manager in Python for Study purposes